GrizzlyBurke/MoShFantasyHack/README.md

 Changes to the basic Mothership character creation process is housed in [BasicRules](BasicRules.md)

 ## Advanced Rules
-Additional rules for Runes, Enchantments, and Decoctions are stored in [AdvancedRules](AdvancedRules.md)
+Additional rules for Spellcasting, Runes, Enchantments, and Decoctions are stored in [AdvancedRules](AdvancedRules.md)

 ## Misc